-(a) Operators shall monitor each producing well that has had a well stimulation treatment as specified in subdivision (b) to identify any indication of a well breach potential problems with a well that could endanger any underground source of protected water or hydrocarbon zone.
+(a) Operators shall monitor each producing well that has had a well stimulation treatment as specified in subdivision (d)(b) to identify any indication of a well breach potential problems with a well that could endanger any underground source of protected water or hydrocarbon zone.
 If there is any indication of a well failure, the operator shall immediately notify the Division and the Regional Water Board and perform diagnostic testing on the well to determine whether a well failure has actually occurred.
-If monitoring the testing indicates that a well failure breach has occurred, then the operator shall immediately take all appropriate measures to prevent contamination of all underground sources of protected water, hydrocarbon zones, and all surface waters in the area of the well and shall provide the Division and the Regional Water Board with the information described in section 1785(d).
+If monitoring the testing indicates that a well failure breach may have has occurred, then the operator shall perform diagnostic testing on the well to determine whether a breach has occurred.
+Diagnostic testing shall be done as soon as is reasonably practical.
+The Division shall be notified when diagnostic testing is being done so that Division staff may witness the testing.
+All diagnostic testing results shall be immediately provided to the Division.